 Some systems within organizations center equity, and eliminate the institutional, systematic and societal barriers that prevent full participation of all groups.
 But some systems are so deeply embedded into core organizational cultures that, in those instances, it is critical to identify how all people are not benefiting from these systems and disrupt it.

-It is essential to consider all systems levels (interconnectedness, synthesis, emergence, feedback loops, causality and systems mapping) as they are a part of the collective.
+It is essential to consider all systems levels (interconnectedness, synthesis, emergence, feedback loops, causality and systems mapping) as they are a part of the collective, especially for Shifting Culture and Systems.
 Culture and systems often have an interdependent relationship.
 Due to this, when systems shift, organizational culture shifts as well.
 HR systems are a primary place where culture and systems intersect.
 For example, if you have a building that does not have accommodations for those who utilize physical mobility devices, one who is dependent upon these types of accommodations will be impacted personally and professionally.
 By adding the necessary accommodations, you are providing access and, as a result, can better engage without barriers.
 This shift will improve accessibility and not single out those individuals with varying degrees of difference.

 Who Leads The Charge?